fasiha/jmdict-simplified-node/README.md

 kanjiAnywhere(db: Db, text: string, limit?: number): Promise<Word[]>
 ```
 They search the reading or kanji (text) fields, either via a prefix (to match the beginning) or by free text to match anywhere.

+Recall that `readingAnywhere` and `kanjiAnywhere` will yield no results of `setup` was called with the `omitPartial` argument set to true.

 ### `getTags(db: Db): Promise<Simplified['tags']>`
 JMDict uses a large number of acronyms that it calls "tags", e.g.,